BenBarrett89/online-test/README.md

 ### Technical notes

-- The [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) is used to find the distance between two points - city (or provided) coordinates (latitude and longitude) and user coordinates.∑
+- The [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) is used to find the distance between two points - city (or provided) coordinates (latitude and longitude) and user coordinates.

 ### Technology selection